John Jolly

-John Jolly (Cherokee: Ahuludegi; also known as Oolooteka), was a leader of the Cherokee in Tennessee, the Arkansaw district of the Missouri Territory, and Indian Territory (now Oklahoma).
+John Jolly (Cherokee: Ahuludegi; also known as Oolooteka) was a leader of the Cherokee in Tennessee, the Arkansas district of the Missouri Territory, and Indian Territory (now Oklahoma).
 After a reorganization of the tribal government around 1818, he was made Principal Chief of the Cherokee Nation–West.
 Jolly was a wealthy slave-owning planter, cow rancher, and merchant.
 In many ways, he lived the life of a Southern planter.

 Tennessee

-John Jolly was born into a mixed-race family in Tennessee.
-He had a successful trading post on Hiwassee Island (in present-day Meigs County) in eastern Tennessee.
+John Jolly was born around 1769, into a mixed-race family in Tennessee.
+He had a successful trading post on Hiwassee Island (in present-day Meigs County) in Eastern Tennessee.
 The island was located at the confluence of the Tennessee and Hiwassee Rivers.

 Jolly was also a wealthy planter.
 He dressed in buckskin hunting shirts, leggings, and moccasins".
 He was a friendly and low-key person who was dedicated to providing the Cherokee people opportunities to thrive, including the use of technology and formal education.
 Jolly did not speak English, but likely understood it as well as other tribal languages and French.
 He led the plantation group of Cherokee originating in Tennessee after his brother Tahlonteeskee's departure for 'the west' in 1809.
 His brother, one of the first 'Old Settlers' of the western Cherokee, moved after the United States' acquisition of the Louisiana Purchase.